datacite/schema-docs/docs/mappings/pidinst.rst

        | :ref:`TechnicalInfo`
      - The variable(s) that this instrument measures or observes.
    * - **Date**
-     - :ref:`8` with :ref:`8.a` "Other"
+     - :ref:`8`
-     - | Dates relevant to the instrument.
+     - Dates relevant to the instrument.
+   * - dateType
+     - :ref:`8.a`
-       | To indicate the date when the instrument started to be in operation (Commissioned), or ceased to be in operation (DeCommissioned), use :ref:`8.a` "Other" and add "Commissioned" resp.
+     - To indicate the date when the instrument started to be in operation (Commissioned), or ceased to be in operation (DeCommissioned), use :ref:`8.a` "Other" and add "Commissioned" resp.
 "Decommissioned" in :ref:`8.b`.
    * - **RelatedIdentifier**
      - :ref:`12`
      -